-Salesforce Help defines Analytic Snapshots as “allowing you to load data from a Custom Report to a Custom Object on a regularly scheduled basis.”
+Salesforce Help defines Reporting Snapshots as “allowing you to load data from a Custom Report to a Custom Object on a regularly scheduled basis.”
 This in turn allows you to create Reports and Dashboards based on the data in the Custom Object.

-Analytic Snapshots are comprised of three things:
+Reporting Snapshots are comprised of three things:

 - A source Report of type Tabular or Summary